Behavior Analysis

 - Those interested in completing BCBA coursework should already hold an M.A./

-Ph.D. or should be concurrently enrolled in a graduate program at SDSU or elsewhere - Fieldwork: 1,500 hours (Not offered through SDSU; see Required Fieldwork)
+Ph.D. or should be concurrently enrolled in a graduate program at SDSU or elsewhere - Fieldwork: Not offered through SDSU; see Required Fieldwork

 Required Coursework

-- The course sequence (#51284) that embeds the 6th edition task content described below is required for ALL individuals taking the exam after January 1, 2022.
-Students MUST have been OR be enrolled in a Master's or Doctoral program to complete this sequence.
-These courses that also comprise the SDSU Advanced Certificate in Behavior Analysis are listed below:
+The course sequence that meets the Pathway 2 requirement embeds the 6th edition task content described below is required for ALL individuals taking the exam after January 1, 2027.
+Courses are listed below:

 # of units |